mosaicml/composer/composer/algorithms/augmix/README.md

 > ❗ Potential CPU Bottleneck
 >
-> Further increasing `width` or `depth` significantly decreased throughput when training ResNet-50 on ImageNet due to bottlenecks in performing data augmentation on the CPU.
+> Further increasing `width` or `depth` significantly decreases throughput when training ResNet-50 on ImageNet due to bottlenecks in performing data augmentation on the CPU.

 ## Technical Details

 AugMix randomly samples `depth` image augmentations (with replacement) from the set of {`translate_x`, `translate_y`, `shear_x`, `shear_y`, `rotate`, `solarize`, `equalize`, `posterize`, `autocontrast`, `color`, `brightness`, `contrast`, `sharpness`}.
-The augmentations use the PILLOW Image library (specifically Pillow-SIMD); we found OpenCV-based augmentations resulted in similar or worse performance.
+The augmentations use the PILLOW Image library (specifically Pillow-SIMD); we found that OpenCV-based augmentations result in similar or worse performance.
-AugMix is applied after "standard" image transformations such as resizing and cropping, and before normalization.
+AugMix is applied after "standard" image transformations, such as resizing and cropping, and before normalization.
-Each augmentation is applied with an intensity randomly sampled uniformly from 0.1-`severity` (`severity` ≤ 10). where `severity` is a unit-free upper bound on the intensity of an augmentation and is mapped to the unit specific for each augmentation.
-For example, `severity` would be mapped to degrees for the rotation augmentation, and `severity=10` corresponds to 30°.
+Each augmentation is applied with an intensity that is randomly sampled uniformly from \[0.1-`severity`\] (`severity` ≤ 10). where `severity` is a unit-free upper bound on the intensity of an augmentation and is mapped to the unit specific for each augmentation.
+For example, `severity` would be mapped to degrees for the rotation augmentation with `severity=10` corresponding to 30°.

 Hendrycks et al.’s original implementation of AugMix also includes a custom loss function computed across three samples (an image and two AugMix’d versions of that image).
 We omit this custom loss function from our AugMix implementation because it effectively triples the number of samples required for a parameter update step, imposing a significant computational burden.